FuelLabs/fuel-specs/specs/protocol/tx_format.md

 | `utxoID`     | `byte[32]` | UTXO ID.     |
 | `contractID` | `byte[32]` | Contract ID. |

+Transaction is invalid if:
+* there is not exactly one output of type `OutputType.Contract` with `inputIndex` equal to this input's index

 Note: when signing a transaction, `utxoID` is set to zero.

+Note: when verifying a predicate, `utxoID` is initialized to zero.

 ## Output